Smoking, Drinking and Drug Use (SDD) Among Young People in England Survey: Information for parents

 Who is carrying out the study and who is it being conducted for?

-The study is being carried out by NFER and Ipsos MORI, a leading market research organisation that has extensive experience of carrying out surveys of young people.
-NFER and Ipsos MORI have been asked to conduct the survey by NHS Digital.
+The study is being carried out by Ipsos MORI, a leading market research organisation which has extensive experience of carrying out surveys of young people.
+Ipsos MORI have been asked to conduct the survey by NHS Digital.
 NHS Digital has a responsibility to collect, analyse and publish health data, including that on young people’s health.
 The funding for the survey has come from the Department of Health and Social Care.

 Why is it important to take part?